-This programme will not support
+This programme will not support:

-- Applications where there is no clear demand for the project from people from Armed Forces communities or - Projects that don't have a clear focus on meeting the needs of veterans from Afghanistan and other recent conflicts, (or for their families and carers).
+- Projects based around clinical services. - Applications where there is no clear demand for the project from people from Armed Forces communities or evidence that veterans would want to take part in the project. - Projects that don't have a clear focus on meeting the needs of veterans from Afghanistan and other recent conflicts. - Projects that do not have UK-wide coverage.